 Sampling Method and Collection of Samples.

 Multi-stage sampling was used where the selection of wards in each LGA was done randomly in order to provide geographical coverage.
 In the chosen wards, schools, health, and communities, the selection was purposively convenient with regard to the possibility of having participants who qualify under the inclusion criteria.
 5mL of venous blood was collected using sterile syringes and vacutainer tubes and a certified phlebotomist recruited the participants and collected the blood [12].
 The venipuncture was done in accordance with WHO-suggested guidelines regarding the blood collection practices to prevent any complications and discharge the samples intact [13].
 The minimization of the risk of contamination was achieved by the use of standard aseptic procedures such as gloves, alcohol swabs, and disposable needles [14].
-All the gathered blood specimen was marked with special identifiers so as to track it and send it to the laboratory in coolers with ice packs.
+All the gathered blood specimens were marked with special identifiers so as to track them and were sent to the laboratory in coolers with ice packs.
 Separated serum was frozen at -20 o C until analysis [15].
 Observation of participants was conducted in the short term following the collection of samples in case of adverse reactions.

 Laboratory Analysis

-The individual sample serums were tested on IgG concentrations using Enzyme-Linked Immunosorbent Assay (ELISA) kits of HPV antibodies.
+The serums were tested on IgG concentrations using Enzyme-Linked Immunosorbent Assay (ELISA) kits of HPV antibodies.
 ELISA is a gold standard method of detecting antibodies because it is highly sensitive and specific.
 The assay had been conducted in two doses in order to guarantee reliability and consistency of the results.

 Lab procedures were done as per the instructions given by the manufacturer in ELISA kit.
 These involve preparation of reagents, serial dilutions of samples and optical densities on ELISA plate reader.
 The findings were then related to the standard curve to measure the levels of IgG.
 The standard operating procedures were also followed by all the staff in the laboratories to ensure accuracy and reproducibility [16].